Donor Egg Recipient FAQS

 Eight to twenty eggs are usually retrieved from each stimulation cycle.

 Egg donors must meet high medical and personal standards.
 They undergo a comprehensive screening process and more than half of applicants aren’t accepted.
 She must have good physical and emotional health, appropriate weight for height, excellent personal character and no major genetic disease in herself or her family.

 How does a patient select an egg donor?

-RCC offers recipients the option to choose from many extraordinary donors.
-Conveniently, recipient couples are able view donor profiles online.
-Each donor provides extensive information including: medical and genetic history, personal interest information, and childhood photos.
-Adult photos of donors may only be viewed at the clinic with a staff member.
+RCC offers many extraordinary donors.
+Each donor provides extensive information including her medical and genetic history, personal interests, and childhood photos.
+Adult photos can be viewed at the clinic with a staff member present.

-What if a couple is interested in using an egg donor but not sure this is the right option.
+How do patients decide if using an egg donor is the right option?

-Although the use of an egg donor can be a more expensive treatment cycle than other fertility treatment options, it is often the most effective option for couples and may have the highest chance of success per dollar spent.
-The cost for a fresh donor egg IVF treatment cycle varies depending on whether a known or an anonymous egg donor is used.
-Some clinics offer higher compensation for donor fees, in turn recruiting donors that are primarily interested in the monetary compensation for their time and effort.
-At RCC, donor reimbursement fees are kept at a reasonable limit to recruit donors who sincerely desire to help others, while at the same time offering more patients the ability to afford a donor egg cycle.
+A donor egg cycle is more expensive than traditional IVF.
+However, it is often the most effective option and may have the highest chance of success per dollar spent.
+The cost for a fresh donor egg cycle varies depending on whether a known or an anonymous (friend, relative) donor is used.
+We keep donor reimbursement fees reasonable by recruiting donors who donate because of a sincere desire to help others rather than for financial gain.

 Egg Donor Agencies